AndreyKonovalenko/examinator/README.md

 - setup Atlas account;
 - create cluster;
-- create new data base with users collection;
+- create new database with users collection;
-- open users collecction and create adminstarator user, \_id will be added automaticly.
+- open users collection and create administrator user, \_id will be added automatically.

 Use this user model: